sysadmin-info/sysadmin.info.pl/content/en/blog/secure-secrets-management-using-hashicorp-vault-with-gitlab-ci-cd.md

     export ARGOCD_SECRET=$(curl --silent --header "X-Vault-Token: $VAULT_TOKEN" $VAULT_ADDR/v1/secret/data/gitlab/argocd)
     export ARGOCD_USERNAME=$(echo $ARGOCD_SECRET | jq -r '.data.data.login')
     export ARGOCD_PASSWORD=$(echo $ARGOCD_SECRET | jq -r '.data.data.password')

+  # The NPM_USER and NPM_PASS variables are not properly passed to the Dockerfile when exported in the before_script section.
+  # Docker builds the image before running the before_script, so these variables are not available when building the Docker image.
+  # To solve this problem, the NPM_USER and NPM_PASS variables should be defined as CI/CD variables at the project level in GitLab,
+  # and then passed as arguments when building the Docker image.

+Translated with DeepL.com (free version)

 build_and_test_awx:
   stage: build_and_test